Written by David Rintell, EdD,

 Common medications for depression in people with MS include the SSRIs (selective serotonin reuptake inhibitors), including Prozac® (fluoxetine), Zoloft® (sertraline), Paxil® (paroxetine), Celexa® (citalopram), and Lexapro® (escitalopram).
-An SNRI antidepressant (selective serotonin and norepinephrine reuptake inhibitors), Wellbutrin® (bupropion), is also commonly used to treat depression in MS.
+An NDRI antidepressant (norepinephrine–dopamine reuptake inhibitor), Wellbutrin® (bupropion), is also commonly used to treat depression in MS.

 Spasticity is a common symptom of MS, which is characterized by muscles becoming tight and sometimes even rigid.
 Spasticity can be very uncomfortable or even painful, and limb movements may be associated with spasticity as well.
 Pain from spasticity can interfere with sleep.